martinseener/yard-sale/README.rst

 Nagios Plugins
 ==============

-* check_procurve_ifoperstatus.sh - Checks the Operatinal Status of one or more ports with the help of Nagios "check_snmp" Plugins which is required.
+* check_procurve_ifoperstatus.sh - Checks the Operational Status of one or more ports with the help of Nagios "check_snmp" Plugins which is required.
 For more Info, check the plugins comments how to use it.

 Puppet Manifests
 ================